alexsmaliy/leetcode/src/main/java/leet/problems/leet1/README.md

 each value `nums[i]`, we can check whether we have already encountered `target - nums[i]`.

-The problem asks for a single, unique solution, but this process will find all such solutions, if any exist.
+The problem asks for a single, unique solution, but, in concept, this process will find all such solutions, if any exist.